tonethar/IGME-330-Master/notes/text-4.md

   - replace all nouns and plural nouns, with a random noun or random plural noun
   - replace all adjectives (there are 3 tags), with a random adjective of the same type
   - replace all verbs (there are 6 tags), with a random verb of the same type
+- Hints:
+  - utilize the "part of speech" tags from the page linked above
+  - after you get it working, use regular expressions to simplify your code (when dealing with similar POS tags)
 - Here is a screen shot of an example:

 ![screenshot](_images/text-11.png)